UniversalDependencies/docs/_hy/dep/cc.md

 cc(wise, and)
 ~~~

-A coordinating conjunction may also appear at the beginning of a
-sentence.
-This is also called a `cc`, and it depends on the root
-predicate of the sentence.
-(In fact there is a coordination that spans multiple sentences.
-We cannot attach a word to the first conjunct because it is in another sentence.
-Thus we attach it to the first conjunct available in the current sentence: its main predicate.)
+A coordinating conjunction may also occur at the beginning of a sentence, linking it to the preceding discourse.
+In such cases, it is also attached with the `cc` relation and depends on the root predicate of the sentence.
+Since dependencies cannot cross sentence boundaries, the conjunction cannot be attached to a conjunct in the preceding sentence and is therefore attached to the main predicate of the current sentence.

 ~~~ sdparse
 Ու հետո մենք գնացինք ։ \n And then we left .